-The Moon Village Association (MVA) has been recently created as non-governmental organization (NGO) based in Vienna.
+The Moon Village Association (MVA) has been created in 2017 as non-governmental organization (NGO) based in Vienna.
 Its goal is the creation of a permanent global informal forum for stakeholders like governments, industry, academia and the public interested in the development of the Moon Village.
 The MVA fosters cooperation for existing or planned global moon exploration programs, be they public or private initiatives.
 It comprises approximately 220 members from more than 47 countries and 26 Institutional members around the globe, representing a diverse array of technical, scientific, cultural and interdisciplinary fields.

 MVA partners with non-space organizations to promote international discussions and formulation of plans to foster the implementation of the Moon Village and is creating international, national and regional networks to engage civil society around the world.

 The Moon Village Association was founded as a Non-Governmental Organization (NGO), registered in Vienna in 2017 with the aim of fostering the realization of the Moon Village.